Baucau Airport: 2000–present

 From 28 February 2000, when INTERFET handed over command of military operations to United Nations Transitional Administration in East Timor (UNTAET), until 2012, the airport was a key logistics hub for various UN missions based in East Timor.

 Soon after the handover, UNTAET reported that "[t]he airports in Dili and Baucau have suffered damages owing to inadequate maintenance, destruction, theft of equipment, and heavy use over recent months".
-The Tibar Conference, held in May 2000 to analyse East Timor's future prospects, identified Dili Airport as an immediate priority, and Baucau Airport as a future priority, due to its long term potential for tourism and freight transport.
+The Tibar Conference, held in May 2000 to analyse East Timor's prospects, identified Dili Airport as an immediate priority, and Baucau Airport as a future priority, due to its long−term potential for tourism and freight transport.

 In 2006, the government of Portugal chartered a Lockheed L-1011 TriStar operated by EuroAtlantic Airways to fly Republican Guards into Baucau Airport at the request of the government of East Timor, to assist in responding to that year's security crisis.
 The operator temporarily based a crew in Singapore, and flew a total of four flights into Baucau, using an improvised communication system: a combination of the control tower at Dili Airport and two helicopters, an Australian Black Hawk and a United Nations Mi-8.

 In October 2008, 5th Battalion, Royal Australian Regiment deployed to East Timor, as Timor Leste Battle Group 5 on Operation Astute, the international response to the 2006 security crisis.
-A key task of the deployment was to protect Baucau Airport, and the Battalion set up a Forward Operating Base there.
-In June 2009, the Battalion returned to Australia after handing over to 2nd Battalion, Royal Australian Regiment.
+A key task of the deployment was to protect Baucau Airport, and the battalion set up a forward operating base there.
+In June 2009, the battalion returned to Australia after handing over to 2nd Battalion, Royal Australian Regiment.

 Since the last UN peacekeeping mission ended in 2012, the airport has been mostly unused.
 As of 2017, the runway pavement was not being properly maintained, and could not support jet flights.

 In 2018, following discussions at a Bilateral Defense Dialogue, the government of East Timor asked the government of United States to assist with the rehabilitation of the airport.
 The request was approved at a meeting of the United States Indo-Pacific Command in Hawaii, but certain critics of the proposed project suggested that it was an attempt by the United States to set up a military base in Baucau.